freshcom/freshcom-api-reference/content/topics.md

 ## Includes

 Many resources that Freshcom API provide are related to one or more other resources.
 For example, a `Stockable` resource have an associated `avatar` which is a `File`.
-When loading the main resource by default Freshcom API do not load the related resources.
+When loading the main resource by default the API do not load the related resources.
 However they may be cases where you do want to load the related resources with the main resource, in this case you can simply provide the `include` query parameters to ask for the related resources.

 You can also nest the include for example when loading an `Order` you can specify `include=lineItems.product`.
 This will load the order together with all of its line items and the product of each line item.